-During weaning, puppies should have access to a quality food, it is essential to meet their nutritional needs.
+During weaning, puppies should have access to quality food as it’s essential to meet their nutritional needs.

-If you want your pup to grow to their full potential, then a quality food, for their life stage is essential!
+If you want your pup to grow to its full potential, then quality food, for their life stage is essential!

 2. Breed Type